opensearch-project/documentation-website/_observing-your-data/trace/ta-dashboards.md

   ![Trace Groups window]({{site.url}}{{site.baseurl}}/images/trace-analytics/trace-group-RED-metrics.png)

   - In the **Trace Groups** window, you can filter by group name and other filters.
 You can also analyze associated traces.
-To drill down on the traces that make up a group, select the number of traces in the right column, then choose an individual trace for a detailed summary.
+To drill down on the traces that comprise a group, select the number of traces in the right-hand column and then choose an individual trace to see a detailed summary.

   ![Trace group dialog window]({{site.url}}{{site.baseurl}}/images/ta-dashboard.png)